 The original program was documented and listed in the April/May and June/July 1983 issues of ZX Computing, and later sold on cassette by Argus Press Software.
 Just for good measure, Argus also ran it, over nine pages, in the Spring 1984 issue of Personal Software magazine.
 An extended version for Sam Coupe appeared in issue 33 of the Sam Supplement disc magazine.

-The March 2020 Next version is faster, though still not as fast as a disassembler written well in machine code - it selects 28 MHz with RUN AT 3 from the start, to take full advantage of the Next.
-It still gives nonsensical results, like any dissembler, if you disassemble memory that does not contain valid Z80 code.
+The 2020 Next versions are faster, though still not as fast as a disassembler written well in machine code - they select 28 MHz with RUN AT 3 from the start, to take full advantage of the Next.
+You still get nonsensical results, as from any dissembler, if you disassemble memory that does not contain valid Z80 code.
 You can avoid this by checking with the A or N options. if you're looking for ROM patches, these are a quicker way to find them than by paging through the disassembly.